Emadkamali/Stock-Analysis/README.md

     -   Suitable for quick trend analysis without the complexity of technical indicators

 ### Sentiment Analysis with Addictive Regression Model  (With Technical Indicators):
+The refined model code can be accessed here

 -   **Strengths:**
     -   Incorporates multiple technical indicators (SMA, EMA, RSI, MACD) for comprehensive market analysis